mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ## NSAI Basics and Resources

-### What is NSAI?
+### NSAI in Two Sentences
-According to the [Sixteenth International Workshop on Neural-Symbolic Learning and Reasoning](https://sites.google.com/view/nesy-2022/) website, NSAI "aims to build rich computational AI models, systems and applications by combining neural and symbolic learning and reasoning.
-It hopes to create synergies among the strengths of neural and symbolic AI while overcoming their complementary weaknesses."
+"NSAI aims to build rich computational AI models, systems and applications by combining neural and symbolic learning and reasoning.
+It hopes to create synergies among the strengths of neural and symbolic AI while overcoming their complementary weaknesses." - [Sixteenth International Workshop on Neural-Symbolic Learning and Reasoning](https://sites.google.com/view/nesy-2022/)

 ### Textbooks
 - [2022 - Neuro-Symbolic Artificial Intelligence: The State of the Art](https://www.iospress.com/catalog/books/neuro-symbolic-artificial-intelligence-the-state-of-the-art)